Best American Civil War Books

 Topic: The collapse of the Confederacy.

-Summary: Levine examines how internal tensions, economic struggles, and Union victories dismantled the Southern war effort.
-He highlights the role of enslaved people in weakening the Confederate system.
-The book provides a fresh perspective on why the South lost.
+Summary: Levine looks at internal tensions, economic issues, and Union successes that undermined the Southern war effort.
+He stresses the impact of enslaved people in subverting the Confederate system.
+The book offers a new interpretation of Southern defeat.

 18. Tried by War – James M. McPherson